A new purple tomato is available to gardeners. Its color comes from snapdragon DNA

 More than two decades ago Myers began using traditional plant breeding to cross genes from wild tomatoes with modern varieties.

-The modern domesticated tomato originated from an 80,000 years old species from Ecuador.
+The modern domesticated tomato originated from an 80,000-year-old species from Ecuador.
 There are about 10,000 varieties of Solanum lycopersicum, which vary from marigold orange to celery green to khaki maroon

 Domesticated tomatoes have anthocyanins only in the plant, but Myers says their wild relatives have them in the fruit.